LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	throws(Test, Ball) :- Goal.

 This is a straightforward dialect.
 For `succeeds/1` tests, `Goal` is expected to succeed.
-For `deterministic!` tests, `Goal` is expected to succeed once without leaving a choice-point.
+For `deterministic/1` tests, `Goal` is expected to succeed once without leaving a choice-point.
 For `fails/1` tests, `Goal` is expected to fail.
 For `throws/2` tests, `Goal` is expected to throw the exception term `Ball`.
 An alternative test dialect that can be used